 As 2017 winds down, it’s natural to focus on what 2018 will bring for Latin America.
-We recently shared our analysis of what’s next in a webinar last week and have just made those results public for all professionals targeting the region.
+We recently shared our analysis of what’s next in a webinar last week.

 We believe that 2018 will mark a welcome turnaround for most companies operating Latin American divisions, after three successive years of disappointing results.
 When metal and energy prices tumbled in 2013/14 respectively, South American currencies fell on average more than 25% versus the USD.
 Weakened currencies led to capital flight and cancelled FDI projects.
 Servicing foreign debt became too much to bear for many multi-latinas, especially in Brazil and Colombia.
 Three years of cost cutting and deleveraging has taken its toll, but Latin America’s corporate sector today is much healthier.
 Similarly, Latin American household balance sheets are largely re-balanced and banks are lending more.